mdozmorov/ChIP-seq_notes/README.md

     - Ashoor, Haitham, Caroline Louis-Brennetot, Isabelle Janoueix-Lerosey, Vladimir B. Bajic, and Valentina Boeva.
 “HMCan-Diff: A Method to Detect Changes in Histone Modifications in Cells with Different Genetic Characteristics.”
 Nucleic Acids Research 45, no. 8 (05 2017): e58. https://doi.org/10.1093/nar/gkw1319.

 - `RSEG` - ChIP-seq analysis for identifying genomic regions and their boundaries marked by diffusive histone modification markers, such as H3K36me3 and H3K27me3, http://smithlabresearch.org/software/rseg/

+### Broad peak analysis

+- [epic2](https://github.com/biocore-ntnu/epic2) - an ultraperformant reimplementation of SICER.
+It focuses on speed, low memory overhead and ease of use.

 ## Misc